SoftwareHeritage/swh-docs/sysadm/deployment/upgrade-swh-service.rst

 - elastic: From git tag to deployment through kubernetes.

-The following will first describe the :ref:`common deployment part <code-and-publish>`.
+The following will first describe the :ref:`common deployment part
-This involves some python packaging out of a git tag which will be built and push to `PyPI <https://pypi.org>`_ and our :ref:`swh debian repositories
+<code-and-publish-a-release>`.
+This involves some python packaging out of a git tag
-<howto-debian-packaging>`.
+which will be built and push to `PyPI <https://pypi.org>`_ and our :ref:`swh debian repositories <howto-debian-packaging>`.

 Then follows the actual :ref:`deployment with debian packaging
 <deployment-with-debian-packaging>`.
 It concludes with the :ref:`deployment with